clementga/randovania/docs/New Game.md

 This makes for a good documentation of what is the input for the patcher, as well as a very good safety against misconfiguration in Randovania.

-# Multiworld

-Before a game can work in Multiworld, it must first work properly as a solo game.
-It is highly recommended to finish the basic integration first.

-**TODO**

 # Expectations of a Development Game

 After a game has been merged and is available in development builds, the responsibility of maintaining it is now shared between you and the Randovania team: